pranavvss/Classification-Algo-using-Pytorch/README.md

 # Classification-Algo-using-Pytorch
 An object classification model built using Pytorch to detect quality of tomatoes.
 Dataset was taken from www.kaggle.com, and model was trained in google colab.

 -----------------------------------------------------------------------
-I was not able to upload the data set as the file to was too large.
+I was not able to upload the data set as the file was too large.
 If you want the exact set of data with which i am working.
 Here is the link to -  [Data Set](https://www.kaggle.com/datasets/sumn2u/riped-and-unriped-tomato-dataset).

-## NOTE
+### NOTE

 Make sure to change the path of the data set in the script.
 -----------------------------------------------------------------------

 General we are following (Just an overview)

 Steps